gontainer/gontainer-helpers/caller/README.md

 # Caller

 This package provides functions that allow calling other functions with unknown arguments.
-The third argument instructs the setter whether you allow for converting the type.
+The `convertArgs` argument instructs the setter whether you allow for converting the type.

 ```go
 sum := func(a, b int) int {